exitroute/resume/README.md

 A hack would be needed for that :)

-## I Learned About
+## I Learned:

-- server side rendering and templates like ejs, or using javascript and template literals,
+- about server side rendering and templates like ejs, or using javascript and template literals,
 - how decisions made with incomplete knowledge create technical debt
-- getting data from urls and using fetch
+- how to get data from urls using fetch and simple authentication design

 ## Status